Tornado3P9/installscript-linux/README.md

 https://xubuntu.org/ + [balenaEtcher](https://www.balena.io/etcher/) or [Rufus USB Writer](https://rufus.ie/en/) for Windows users

 ### Now you can make some customizations to the new system
-Bring your installation up to date
+Bring your installation up to date:
 ```bash
 sudo apt update && sudo apt upgrade -y
 ```

-Install some useful packages
+Install some useful packages:
 ```bash
 sudo apt install \
 git gparted synaptic \